tank-trax/vital/README.md

-This build represents an unofficial fork of the recently open sourced Waveform Synthesizer Vital, which includes odifications to the `jucer` and `make` files as well as other parts of the source to successfully build Vitalium as
+This build represents an unofficial fork of the recently open sourced Waveform Synthesizer Vital, which includes modifications to the `jucer` and `make` files as well as other parts of the source to successfully build Vitalium as

 a) a Standalone app with JACK support
 b) a VST3 plugin